section-engineering-education/engineering-education/content/articles/object-serialization-and-deserialization-in-java/index.md

 ### The concept of serialization and deserialization

 The idea of **serialization in Java** is a byte-stream representation of an entity's state.
-All the entity's data is contained inside the stream of bits.
+All the entity's data is inside the stream of bits.

 **Deserialization** is the reversal of serialization, in which a byte data type stream is turned back to a memory object.
 The best thing about both techniques is that they're both JVM-agnostic, which means you can serialize on one JVM and de-serialize on another.

 ### Characteristics of serialization

-- Machine Independent: Any encapsulated item can be deserialized on a separate device.
+- Machine Independent: On a separate device you can deserialize any encapsulated item.
-- Inheritance: When a parent class is designated as serializable, all its subclasses become serializable as well.
+- Inheritance: When a parent class is serializable, all its subclasses become serializable as well.

 #### Why serialization?

-- Objects are transferred through a network.
+- To transfer objects through a network.
 - To keep Java objects in memory.
 - To save Java objects in files.

 ### Benefits of serialization

 - It's used to organize troops (by traveling the status of a network attribute).
-- The status of an entity is saved or persistent.
+- The status of an entity becomes saved or persistent.
 - Independent of the JVM.
 - It's simple to comprehend and personalize.

 #### When utilizing serialization in Java, please remember the following:

 - There are no methods or data members in the serialization interface.
-- Only the serializable interface can be used to serialize an object.
+- Only use the Serializable interface to serialize an object.
-- A class's fields must all be serializable; otherwise, the temporary keyword should be used.
+- A class's fields must all be serializable; otherwise, use the temporary keyword.
 - The child class does not need to implement the `Serializable` interface if its parent class does.
-- During the serialization process, only non-static data members are preserved; static and temporary data members are not.
+- During the serialization process, only preserve non-static data members; static and temporary data members are not.
 - The String and its wrapper classes have the `Serializable` interface implemented by default.

 ### How to serialize and deserialize with the help of examples